How will I know if I need to provide accommodations for a student?

 How will I, as a professor, know if a student needs an accommodation?

 Please remember that the student’s disability and any disability-related information they share with you is confidential.
 Please do not share it with the class or anyone else without the student’s consent.
-DS recommended that the student meet with each of their professor at the beginning of the semester to discuss their accommodation needs for class.
-The students are responsible for contacting DS if the accommodations are not effective for a specific course.
-If a student requests an accommodation for a disability and it is not on their accommodation letter, please refer the student to DS for assistance.
-Professors should contact DS with any questions or concerns about the use of an accommodation in their course.
+AS recommended that the student meet with or email each of their professor at the beginning of the semester to discuss their accommodation needs for class.
+The students are responsible for contacting AS if the accommodations are not effective for a specific course.
+If a student requests an accommodation for a disability and it is not on their accommodation letter, please refer the student to AS for assistance.
+Professors should contact AS with any questions or concerns about the use of an

 What are some of the responsibilities of the faculty?

 The University requests all professors to include the approved disability accommodation statement in their syllabus.
-The University also mandates the inclusion of non-discrimination statement.
+There is a Student Accessibility link on the Common Syllabus.
+If you use the Common Syllabus, the statement will be linked in the document.

-If a student approaches you about a disability and the need for accommodations, please refer the student to the DS office.
+If a student approaches you about a disability and the need for accommodations, please refer the student to the AS office.
 A student may try to give you a copy of their documentation; they may not know the correct process.
-Please refer them to the DS office.
+Please refer them to the AS office.

 Confidentiality of student’s disability is very important.
 The student should not be identified as having a disability to the class or other students without the student’s permission.
 It is recommended that all disability related conversations take place in the professor’s office or in a private area away from other students.